Researching the right moving company can seem like a daunting task. But it’s more than worth the effort.

 Go With A Reputable LOCAL Moving Company.

 The best way to avoid scams is to hire a local moving company, says Pejman Sayas, founder of Tristate Moving And Storage, one of the Washington, DC area’s premier moving companies.
-Scam artists tend to operate on the internet, but having multiple physical locations, its own moving trucks, and a team of professional movers is a strong sign that a company is legitimate.
+Scam artists tend to operate on the internet, but having multiple physical locations, its own moving trucks, and a team of best movers is a strong sign that a company is legitimate.
 Sayas suggests visiting a moving company’s physical location, or at least checking for verified locations on Google Maps, to ensure that a company is legitimate.

 Compare Different Estimates